2i2c-org/team-compass/engineering/overview.md

 # Scope and responsibilities

-Engineering is responsible for all of our technical infrastructure, and for the teams and processes around cloud infrastructure for our {term}`Managed JupyterHub Service`.
+Engineering is responsible for all of our technical infrastructure, and for the teams and processes around cloud infrastructure for our **Managed JupyterHub Service**.

 ## Oversee our technical strategy